Arif Nazir, Chief Medical Officer, Signature Healthcare; President, SHC Medical Partners

 Before joining Signature Healthcare and SHC Medical Partners, Arif was a faculty member at Indiana University and excelled in research, education, and leadership in the post-acute and long-term care setting.
 As a recipient of a Geriatric Academic Career Award through Health Resources and Services Administration and as a John A. Hartford scholar, he led several research projects to evaluate impact of innovative care delivery models for post-acute patients.
 Most notably, Arif provided leadership as the medical director of a unique Centers for Medicare & Medicaid Services Innovations project, OPTIMISTIC, that significantly reduced the avoidable hospitalizations of long-stay nursing home patients in 19 Indiana facilities.

-Arif is the president-elect of AMDA – The Society of Post-Acute and Long-Term Care Medicine and is also the chair of its Innovations Platform Advisory Council.
+Arif is the president of AMDA – The Society for Post-Acute and Long-Term Care Medicine and is also the past chair of its Innovations Platform Advisory Council.
 He has received many professional awards, most notably the Louisville Business First’s 20 People to Know: Healthcare award in 2018, and the Indiana Hulman Health Achievement Award for Public Health in 2015.
 He has published his research in several peer-reviewed journals and frequently presents at regional and national platforms on geriatric care issues.

 - What comes to mind when you hear the word innovation?